-The Rankings Discovery Tool essentially reverse-engineers the search process and shows you high-quality, long-tail keywords already ranked for virtually any website in any niche.
+The Rankings Discovery Tool reverse-engineers the search process and shows you high-quality, long-tail keywords that virtually any website in any niche is already ranking for.

-Ranked keywords mean they’re tested and proven keywords that pack a powerful punch.
-Not only that, but the tool will also reveal various Google ranking factors such as:
+Ranked keywords mean they’re tested and proven and pack a powerful punch.
+Not only that, but the tool will also reveal various Google ranking factors, such as:

 - Search engine (Google, Yahoo!, and Bing)